Air France leads tax pushback in climate vs recovery fight

 OFFSETS UPSET

-Airbus has given itself until 2035 to put a "zero-emission" plane into service, but many are sceptical about that deadline.
+Airbus has given itself until 2035 to put a "zero-emission" plane into service, but many are skeptical about that deadline.
 Synthetic fuels are also too scarce and expensive to offer a near-term solution.

 For intra-European flights, airlines would face a higher bill for European carbon credits under plans outlined this month to reduce free permits for the sector.